Spotifam/spotifam-backend/README.md

 this will require you to install virtualenv, then start an environment.

-After the virtualenv is running, still in the root project folder, `pip install -r requirements.txt`
+After the virtualenv is running, still in the root project folder, `pip3 install -r requirements.txt`

 ### Run